msranjana/mini_py_programs/README.md

-# Mini Python Project
+# Mini Python Projects

-Welcome to the **Mini Python Project**!
+Welcome to the **Mini Python Projects**!
 This repository features several mini-games and programs developed in Python.
 These projects demonstrate the use of popular libraries such as **Tkinter** for graphical user interfaces (GUIs) and **Turtle** for graphics.

 ## Games and Applications